roalchaq/HoloLensTutorials/Photon.md

 ### Player Prefab

 To instantiate our "Player" prefab  when we've just entered the room.
 We can rely on the GameManager Script *Start()* method which will indicated we've loaded the scene (next section), which means by our design that we are in a room.
-An important rule to know about PUN is, that a Prefab, that should get instantiated over the network, has to be inside a Resources folder.
+An important rule to know about PUN is that a Prefab that should get instantiated over the network, has to be inside a folder named **exactly** Resources.

 1. Create a new c# script *PlayerManager*
 2. Create an empty GameObject in the Scene, name it 'Player'